jouellnyc/esp32_MAX98357A/README.md

 ```
 See the update play.py that filters for lower quality wavs.

-- Buy this one with 2MB psram https://www.adafruit.com/product/5900
+- If you want to try with Adafruit, buy this one with 2MB psram https://www.adafruit.com/product/5900 (not tested, but very likely more capable)
-- Not the one with only 512 total ram: https://www.adafruit.com/product/3591
+- I.E Don't buy the one with only 512 total 'local' ram: https://www.adafruit.com/product/3591

 ## Additional Resources